SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 diplomatic comittee to Paris in 1819 to request that the Syria be allowed an indepnedent government, or at least be given to the anti-colonial United States.
-The democratically elected Syrian parliament declared France an unacceptable mandatory power.
+The democratically elected Syrian parliament declared France an unacceptable mandatory power (Gelvin 191).
 However, the League of Nations truncated Syria and gave it to France as a mandate anyway, directly contradicting the purported national self-determination goal and trampling the ambitions of the fledgling democracy.
 Most embarassingly, Iraq

 ## Furthermore, no states could achieve widespread liberty?